TheusMartins/tv-series-ios-challenge/README.md

 This project was built as a personal initiative to explore advanced SwiftUI patterns and modular app architecture with `XcodeGen`.
 It reflects how I would approach a real-world production codebase from scratch.

+> ⚠️ Note: The Xcode project and Info.plist files are already configured and versioned.
+You can run the project immediately without using `xcodegen`.

+> 💡 `xcodegen` is only required if you need to regenerate the project structure.
+Be aware that this may override keys such as `UILaunchScreen` in `Info.plist`.

 Feedback is welcome!